dgarijo/Materials/Tutorials/wings-docker/readme.md

 ### Save workflow descriptions and data in your image <a name="sec2-5"></a>

-Imagine that you have been playing the WINGS container for a while, and now you want to preserve your progress.
+Imagine that you have been working with your WINGS container for a while, and now you want to preserve your progress.
+One option is to copy your  WINGS data and components into a local volume as we have done in [Section 2.2](#sec2-2).
+Another way is to save all the changes in the current image, in order to have them available for the future.
+In order to achieve this, you have to follow the next steps:

-**To do this part of the tutorial**

-If you are interested in preserving your data and workflows, you can mount a volume as we have shown in the previous steps. tell here how to do that.
-Which folder is the one it should be copied.

-The second approach is to docker commit <container_id> iman/ping

-(I have to try the command).
-In theory this will preserve everything, even if you have installed new stuff to the container.
+1. Execute ```docker ps``` and save the container id of your wings:latest image.

+2. Execute ```docker commit <container_id> <image name>```.
+For example, in my particular case this was:  ```docker commit f4723e4febb8 wings:latest```, because I wanted to save the image under the wings:latest name.

+And that's all.
+Now, next time you start the [start-wings.sh script](https://dgarijo.github.io/Materials/Tutorials/wings-docker/resources/start-wings.sh), you will have all you commited changes available in the WINGS image.

+**Remember:** If you want to preserve further changes, you will have to commit them every time.
+The commit operation will not include any data contained in volumes mounted inside the container.

 ### Upload your image to DockerHub <a name="sec2-6"></a>

-Explain how that's done with this: https://deis.com/blog/2015/creating-sharing-first-docker-image/

-I will probably have to create an account in DockerHub

-Acknowledgements: This tutorial was written by Daniel Garijo, in collaboration with Varun Ratnakar and Rajiv Mayani.
+Once you have an image ready, the next step is to make it available online.
+First, you need to [create a Docker id](https://docs.docker.com/docker-id/), which will allow you to register images on the Docker cloud.
+Then, you just have to follow the steps [indicated in the Docker documentation](https://docs.docker.com/docker-cloud/builds/push-images/) to push your image online.